-They caution that care should be used with ginkgo biloba because it can interact with other medicines and is poisonous when eaten as a seed.
+They caution that care should be taken with ginkgo biloba because it can interact with other medicines and is poisonous when eaten as a seed.

 However, they are hopeful that the benefits of ginkgo biloba and magnetized water will help people with type 2 diabetes.

 Written by Rebecca K. Blankenship, B.Sc.